 I measure out 1 ounce and pour it into my side shot glass.

 Now, if I’m serving this drink to my dinner guests, I serve it with the shot glass on the side, as you see it in this next photo.
 But if I’m making a drink just for li’l ol’ me, I pour it into the shaker with everything else.

 Isn’t it pretty?
 I love the top of the Chambord bottle.
 Above is the small bottle so its top is different from the top of the normal-sized bottle, which is more like a crown.
 But this one is so colorful!

 Time for me to cap my shaker and shake away!

-I chose a high ball glass for serving this drink.
+I chose a double old fashioned glass for serving this drink.

 Once I give it a good 10 shakes, I pour all of it into the glass, including the ice.